pyscaffold/pyscaffold/docs/features.rst

 .. [#feat2] The verbose command is intentional to prevent regrets...
    Once the package is in PyPI, it should be left there...
    All the implementation should be finalised before publishing.

+.. [#feat3] Experimental features can change the way they work (or be removed) between any releases.
+If you are scripting with PyScaffold, please avoid using them.

 .. _setuptools: http://setuptools.readthedocs.io/en/latest/setuptools.html
 .. _setuptools' documentation: http://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files